tareqimbasher/NetPad/README.md

 When the Electron app is started, it launches an ASP.NET Core backend that serves the Aurelia SPA app.
-Communication between the SPA and ASP.NET Core backend occurs via REST API calls and Electron's IPC protocol.
+Communication between the SPA and ASP.NET Core backend occurs via REST API calls and SignalR.

 ## Development

+This section describes how to build and run NetPad from source.
+NetPad can be run as an Electron desktop app or as a web application accessed with a web browser.

 ### Requirements